microsoftgraph/microsoft-graph-toolkit/CONTRIBUTING.md

 You can always add to an API, you cannot ever remove anything from one.
 If the design does not feel right, and you ship it anyway, you are likely to regret having done so.

 ## Do you have a question?
-For general questions and support, please use [Stack Overflow](https://stackoverflow.com/questions/tagged/microsoft-graph-toolkit) where questions should be tagged with the the `microsoft-graph-toolkit`
+For general questions and support, please use [Stack Overflow](https://stackoverflow.com/questions/tagged/microsoft-graph-toolkit) where questions should be tagged with `microsoft-graph-toolkit`

 ## Reporting issues and suggesting new features
 Please use [GitHub Issues](https://github.com/microsoftgraph/microsoft-graph-toolkit/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) for bug reports and feature request.